HuQ1an/MAUN/Readme.md

 - [ ] Then run  Cal_quality_assessment.m  to caculate the PSNR and SSIM of output HSIs.

 #### Acknowledgements :<br>
-This work's implementation is based on
+This work's implementation is based on "A Toolbox for Spectral Compressive Imaging"
-"A Toolbox for Spectral Compressive Imaging"  https://github.com/caiyuanhao1998/MST
+For experiment setting, dataset and visualization, you can also refer to https://github.com/caiyuanhao1998/MST
 ```
 @inproceedings{mst,
   title={Mask-guided Spectral-wise Transformer for Efficient Hyperspectral Image Reconstruction},